August 21, 2008

 STEPHEN ISAACS, J.D.

-A former member of the Advisory Council of the NIH's National Institute for Child Health and Human Development, of the Planned Parenthood Federation of America's Medical Committee, and of the Human Rights Watch board, Mr. Isaacs is a graduate of Brown University and Columbia Law School.
+Mr. Isaacs is a graduate of Brown University and Columbia Law School.
 He speaks French, Spanish, and Thai languages.

 PAUL S. JELLINEK, Ph.D.